-The Local Government Pension Scheme (Management and Investment of Funds) Regulations 2016 require administering authorities to formulate and publish a statement of its investment strategy, in accordance with guidance issued from time to time by the Secretary of State.
-The purpose of the Investment Strategy Statement (the ISS) is to document the principles, policies and beliefs by which the City of London Corporation's Investment Committee (working through the Financial Investment Board ('the Board')) manages the City of London Pension Fund's ('the Fund') assets.
-The document takes account of:
+The Local Government Pension Scheme (Management and Investment of Funds) Regulations 2016 require administering authorities to formulate and publish a statement of their investment strategy, taking into account guidance issued from time to time by the Secretary of State.

+The City of London Corporation is the administering authority of the City of London Pension Fund (the 'Fund') and it has a duty to invest any fund monies that are not needed immediately to pay benefits from the Fund.
+The purpose of this Investment Strategy Statement (the 'ISS') is to document the principles, policies and beliefs by which the Corporation manages the Fund's investment assets.